Commercial Fire Sprinkler System Cost Overview

 Start with What You Know

-- Input the amount of square footage you have for your job site or building.
+- Enter the total square footage of your job site or building.

-- Include an additional number of alarms for fire alarms required.
+- Add the number of fire alarm devices required.

 Adjust for Local Factors

-- Costs of labor vary by region.
-In areas with high wages or unions, you can expect to pay an additional 10-15% to 25-25 percent.
+- Labor costs vary by region.
+In high-wage or union markets, expect to pay an additional 15% to 25%.

 - The fees for inspections and permits vary depending on the county or city.
 Contact the municipal fire marshal.